salmonkarp/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-### Adding a person
+### Adding a student
-1. Adding a person while all persons are being shown
+1. Adding a student while all students are being shown
     1. Prerequisites: NIL

     1. Test case: `add n/John Doe p/98765432 e/johnd@example.com u/@john tg/tg1`
        Expected: John Doe is added to the bottom of the list.
 Details of the added contact shown in the status message.
 Command is reflected in the Command History.

-2. Adding a person but missing a compulsory field
+2. Adding a student but missing a compulsory field
    1. Prerequisites: NIL
    1. Test case: `add n/John Doe p/98765432 e/john@example.com tg/tg1`
    Expected: Error message explaining the missing field(s) and showing the proper command format.

-3. Adding a person who already exists (same email) in the AddressBook
+3. Adding a student who already exists (same email) in the AddressBook
     1. Prerequisites: NIL
    1. Test case (lowercase): `add n/David Li p/98765432 e/charlotte@example.com u/@dave tg/10`
-    Expected: Error message: "This person already exists in the address book."
+    Expected: Error message: "This student already exists in the address book."

    2. Test case (uppercase): `add n/David Li p/98765432 e/CHARLOTTE@EXAMPLE.COM u/@dave tg/10`
-      Expected: Error message: "This person already exists in the address book."
+      Expected: Error message: "This student already exists in the address book."

-4. Adding a person with an invalid field
+4. Adding a student with an invalid field
     1. Prerequisites: NIL
     1. Test case: `add n/John Doe p/872hvcfh e/john@example.com u/@john tg/tg01`
     Expected: Phone numbers should only contain numbers, and it should be at least 3 digits long

-5. Adding a person with a duplicate prefix
+5. Adding a student with a duplicate prefix
    1. Prerequisites: NIL
    1. Test case: `add n/John Doe p/98765432 e/johnd@example.com u/@john u/@johnny tg/tg1`
           Expected: The prefixes which are duplicated will be shown.
 "The following prefix(es) can only be used once: u/"

-### Editing a person
+### Editing a student
-1. Editing a person while all persons are being shown
+1. Editing a student while all students are being shown
-    1. Prerequisites: At least one person is being shown in the list
+    1. Prerequisites: At least one student is being shown in the list
     1. Test case: `edit 1 p/91234567`
-       Expected: The `Phone Number` of the first person is updated.
+       Expected: The `Phone Number` of the first student is updated.
 A success message is displayed.
     2. Test case: `edit 1 p/91234567 u/@rachel`
-       Expected: The `Phone Number` and `Telegram Handle` of the first person is updated.
+       Expected: The `Phone Number` and `Telegram Handle` of the first student is updated.
 A success message is displayed.

-2. Editing a person to create a duplicate (same email)
+2. Editing a student to create a duplicate (same email)
-    1. Prerequisites: Person who is being duplicated is in the list
+    1. Prerequisites: Student who is being duplicated is in the list
     1. Test case: `edit 3 e/charlotte@example.com`
-       Expected: Error message: "This person already exists in the address book."
+       Expected: Error message: "This student already exists in the address book."

-3. Editing a person with an invalid index
+3. Editing a student with an invalid index
     1. Prerequisites: NIL
     1. Test case: `edit 0 p/91234567`
-       Expected: Error message: "This person already exists in the address book."
+       Expected: Error message: "This student already exists in the address book."

-4. Editing a person with an invalid field value
+4. Editing a student with an invalid field value
-    1. Prerequisites: Person being edited exists in the list
+    1. Prerequisites: Student being edited exists in the list
     1. Test case: `edit 1 u/InvalidHandle`
        Expected: Error message explaining the field constraint violation.

-5. Editing a person with a duplicate prefix
+5. Editing a student with a duplicate prefix
-    1. Prerequisites: Person being edited exists in the list
+    1. Prerequisites: Student being edited exists in the list
     1. Test case: `edit 1 p/91234567 p/98765432`
        Expected: The prefixes which are duplicated will be shown.
 "The following prefix(es) can only be used once: p/"

 ### Finding students
 1. Finding students by name while all students are being shown

     1. Prerequisites: Have at least 2 students in the list.
-Finding only 1 person is not meaningful.
+Finding only 1 student is not meaningful.

     1. Test case: `find n/Alice`<br>
        Expected: Only students with names containing "Alice" (case-insensitive) are shown in the filtered list.